THIS EVENT HAS BEEN CANCELLED

 This fall foliage race is held at the Harold Beebe Farm in East Dorset, Vermont.
 Nestled in the narrow valley between the Green Mountains and the Taconic Range, Beebe Farm enjoys spectacular scenery, especially during early leaf season!

 The course is comprised of packed dirt and limestone.
-The surface is very foot-friendly, with first year runners reporting almost zero foot or related issues.
-Soft enough without being squishy, the track boasts almost no small stones and is smooth enough for even the most aggressive shuffler.
+The surface is very foot-friendly, and we expect a full re-surface for 2020.
+Soft enough without being squishy, the track boasts smooth limestone surfacing, particularly on the lower half, and is smooth enough for even the most aggressive shuffler.
 Racing surface is a minimum of 8' wide at the east bridge, and a whopping 18'+ along most of the loop!!
 Located on a closed and fully private facility, runners will enjoy a clear and unobstructed track.
 No 180-degree turns or big climbs.
 The course is not fully lit, so bring a headlamp!
 There will be both active and reflective light markings (*new this year!) to help you run the tangents all night long like Lionel Richie.

 Plenty of course-adjacent room for cars and camping!
 We mean it, tons of room.
 We absolutely won't run out of choice spots.
 No RV hookups or dumping on-site, however RV's are allowed (no length restriction.)
 All RV's longer than 20 feet must check-in no later than Friday and must remain on-premises until 9AM Sunday.
 No hookups = no fee!
 Portables in multiple locations along the loop, including ADA units.
 All portables will be wash basin equipped.